Hamden Economic & Neighbordhod Development logo

 Public Service Agency Grants

-Public services agencies strengthen communities by addressing the needs of residents, and by supporting economic development.
+Public service agencies strengthen communities by addressing residents' needs and supporting economic development.
 Funds are available annually to public service agencies through a competitive application process to carry out eligible activities.
-Nonprofit agencies benefitting low and moderate persons through Community Development Block Grant (CDBG) eligible activities are invited to apply.
+Nonprofit agencies that benefit low- and moderate-income persons through Community Development Block Grant (CDBG)- eligible activities are invited to apply.

 Public Service Program Guidelines and Requirements

-Must be nonprofit entity with active System of Award Management (SAM) registration
+Must be a nonprofit entity with an active System of Award Management (SAM) registration

 Service/activities must meet one of three CDBG national objectives: